 If you’ve been reading cloud-related news lately or you follow any developers or system admins on Twitter, then you’ve undoubtedly seen the words “container”, “Docker”, and “CoreOS” written a few thousand times over the past year or so.
 Chatter has particularly picked up in the last few months with Docker 1.0 being released in June and CoreOS announcing their first stable release within the past few weeks.
 CoreOS also received an 8 million dollar investment just a couple of months ago, and Docker just got another $40 million in funding a few days ago.
 And just yesterday, CenturyLink joined the container party and announced the release of the open-source Docker management platform, Panamax.
 Panamax was described by RedMonk principal analyst James Governor as “Docker management for humans.
 It dramatically simplifies multi-container app deployment.”

 This is bleeding edge technology we’re talking about here, so if you haven’t heard about any of it yet, there’s no time like the present.
 Docker is one of the fastest-growing open-source projects ever, with more than 550 contributors and 7 million downloads in just over a year since its release.
 The power of Docker lies in its ability to build and deploy applications in containers, which are extremely efficient and more portable than traditional virtual machines.
 This is because they abstract only the operating system kernel rather than an entire device.
 But if you’re like me, you’ll never be satisfied just reading about anything – you want to try it already!
 If so, I’ve got good news for you.
 Whether you’re looking to just get your feet wet and experiment with containers or you’re feeling ready to jump right into the deep-end and start deploying applications with them, CenturyLink Cloud has got you covered.
 There are at least three ways you can get Docker up and running on CenturyLink Cloud right now: install Docker on a CentOS server, provision a CoreOS server running Docker, or take advantage of Panamax and make it even easier to use Docker.
-Whichever route you choose, all you need is a CenturyLink Cloud account to get started.
+Whichever route you choose, just activate a CenturyLink Cloud account.

 Option #1 – Installing Docker on CentOS